 - Gavi: Gavi is a not-for-profit organisation based in Switzerland.
-Gavi is IFFIm's sole member. - IFFImSC: IFFImSC is a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
+Gavi is IFFIm's sole member. - IFFImSC: IFFImSC was a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
 IFFImSC was established for the sole purpose of issuing sukuk certificates in support of IFFIm's operations.
 On 27 November 2014, IFFImSC issued sukuk certificates for a total amount of US\$ 500 million.
+On 4 December 2017, IFFImSC made the final payment in relation to its certificates and, on 30 April 2018, IFFImSC was dissolved.
 These consolidated financial statements include the accounts of IFFImSC. - IFFImSC II: IFFImSC II is a Cayman Islands company with limited liability, which was incorporated on 25 August 2015 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 303397.
 IFFImSC II was established for the sole purpose of issuing sukuk certificates in support of IFFIm's operations.
 On 29 September 2015, IFFImSC II issued sukuk certificates for a total amount of US\$ 200 million.
 These consolidated financial statements include the accounts of IFFImSC II.

 Balances due to or from related parties are non-interest bearing and do not have specific terms of repayment.

 IFFIm's related party balances and transactions were:

-In Thousands of US\$ 2016 2015
+In Thousands of US\$ 2017 2016

 Gavi

-Accounts payable to Gavi 332 51
+Accounts payable to Gavi 320 332

-Programme grants payable to Gavi 457,064 507,064
+Programme grants payable to Gavi 507,064 457,064

-In-kind contributions received from Gavi 1,048 1,117
+In-kind contributions received from Gavi 892 1,048